-Today’s complexity of the market and its fast evolution make another perspective – a product approach one – seem to be more and more powerful.
+Today’s complexity of the market and its fast evolution make another perspective – a product approach one – seem more and more powerful.

-While both product – and project-based methodologies have benefits, I believe the product approach is more effective and efficient when it comes to collaborating on marketable software products.
+While both product – and project-based methodologies have benefits, I believe the product approach is more effective and efficient when collaborating on marketable software products.

-It is a way of thinking, a set of behaviours that make it possible to realize your product with the smallest effort, just to get to know your clients and their needs from the very beginning – before you put effort and money into fulfilling needs you are not sure of.
+It is a way of thinking, a set of behaviours that make it possible to realise your product with the slightest effort, just to get to know your clients and their needs from the very beginning – before you put effort and money into fulfilling needs you are not sure of.

 A product oriented approach doesn’t mean that you make a low-quality product.
-It also doesn’t mean that you need to create a fully working product, just a bit faster.
-This approach is also not about launching a product that doesn’t fulfil its requirements.
+It also doesn’t mean you need to create a fully working product, just a bit faster.
+This product oriented approach is also not about launching a product that doesn’t fulfil its requirements.

 Here, the technique of building an MVP – Minimum Viable Product – comes to our aid.
-An MVP is based on verifying your product with the market from the very beginning.
-Once you get the knowledge about your customers’ behaviours and needs and confront it with your product abilities, you can start the next iteration of working on it.
+An MVP is based on verifying your product with the market initially.
+Once you know your customers’ behaviours and needs and confront them with your product abilities, you can start working on its next iteration.

 image by: www.pexels.com